Most people believe that dairy isn’t for everybody…

 Where to get your first Kefir grains?

 You can buy at some Co-ops and natural stores, but you will be overpaying greatly.
 I’ve purchased my own Kefir grains from this respectable and reliable source.
-Yes, I am an Amazon affiliate, only because I want to recommend products to my readers that I use/believe in myself.
+I am an Amazon affiliate because I want to recommend products to my readers that I use and believe in myself.
+Hopefully I can share something that helps you!

 If you decide to buy Kefir grains, let me know if you have any questions and I’ll help you as well!